 Our strategy is to combine our proprietary IP and design and applications expertise to address the needs of several upcoming generations of advanced networking systems.
 We believe an IC combining our 1T-SRAM and serial I/O with logic, such as in an ALU, and other functions can provide a system-level solution and significantly improve overall system performance at lower cost while using less power.
-Another strategy is to leverage our high-speed serial I/O to create non-memory denominated ICs.
+We also seek to leverage our high-speed serial I/O to create non-memory denominated ICs, such as our LineSpeed products.
+Our initial LineSpeed products targeted the line card and the same customers as our Bandwidth Engine products.
+This has given us the opportunity to provide both memory and PHY solutions during the sale process.
+In 2013, we introduced our first LineSpeed products to address the requirements new industry standards were placing on optical modules, as well as line cards.